Trump's Cyber Security Advisor Rudy Giuliani Runs Ancient, Utterly Hackable Website

 The group was made up of developers, graphics designers, product manager

-They need better cyber (Score:3)
+They need better cyber (Score:4)

 There's nothing on Giuliani's server worth hacking (Score:2)